paulagd/react-visualization-tool-CBIR/README.md

 ```

-Open the file 'index.html' stored in the folder 'documentation'.
+> Open the file 'index.html' stored in the folder 'documentation' to see how to customize the system.